International One Design: Racing

 IOD Racing commenced on Long Island Sound during the summer of 1937.
 The very first trophy awarded for and IOD race was won by Allegra Knapp, sister to famed American sailor Arthur Knapp.
 Shields' determination to keep the competition on a man-to-man basis maintained the high quality of racing from the beginning.
 Soon there were thirty five IODs racing in Long Island Sound.
 The class took hold in and was used for the first ever competition for the Amorita Cup.
 In the next 28 matches, from then to 1964, held to compete for the cup (21 in Bermuda, and 8 on Long Island Sound), the Americans won 13 times, and the Bermudians 16.

 Today IODs are actively raced in twelve local fleets in North America and Europe.
 Representatives of those fleets annually compete in a World Championship (the venue of which rotates between the fleets), a North American Championship, Bermuda Race Week, the Nantucket Invitational, a European Championship and occasional Team-racing championships hosted by individual fleets.
 Yachts from the International One Design class are used for the annual Bermuda Gold Cup as part of the professional World Match Racing Circuit.
-The current (2019) World Champion is John Burnham, representing the Fishers Island Fleet.
+The current (2024) World Champion is Jonathan Farrar, representing the Fishers Island Fleet.